Urban Research Classes

 And finally, students are collecting publicly available data – from the City of Chicago’s data portal to the United States Census Bureau and beyond.
 They’re able to directly compare some of their field surveys, like abandoned buildings, with the city’s data.

 While students are out broadening their city experience and having fun, they're learning about research, statistics, data collection, analysis, visualization, and geomapping.

 More Urban Research Classes

 Chicago's Urban Forest - Has the city of Chicago's plan to increase tree diversity and coverage been successful across neighborhoods?

 Selective Enrollment High Schools Transportation Survey - How do students get to and from Chicago's selective enrollment high schools?
 How long is their commute?
 Are they safe using public transportation?

 Does the city of Chicago treat some wards preferentially?
-Students collected data in sampled wards around the city to see if any receive quicker or more city services.
+Students collect data in sampled wards around the city to see if any receive quicker or more city services.